 I received a Masters degree from the University of California at Los Angeles in Community Mental Health and Psychiatric Nursing and continue to hold an active license as a registered nurse.
 My doctorate in psychology is from the California Graduate School of Family Psychology.
 I also completed a two year intensive postdoctoral training program in clinical neuropsychology at Fielding Graduate University.

 I specialize in creative and technical writing/editing in the field of psychology.
 In January 2012, Routledge published my book on effective writing for psychological assessors, Writing to Clients and Referring Professionals About Psychological Assessment Results.
 More information here.
-I have collaborated with Diane Engelman on therapeutic stories, presentations, and other writing projects for ten years.
+I have collaborated with Diane Engelman on therapeutic stories, presentations, and other writing projects for over 15 years.
 I also manage the business aspects of her practice.

 I bring thirty years of diverse knowledge to my work with her, and I’m pleased to contribute my ability to help people grasp information in a way they find relevant and useful.
 Written and spoken communications have provided the backbone of my experience in business management and teaching.
 I designed and taught an interdisciplinary communications and negotiation course for U.C.L.A.
 Extension’s certificate program.
 In this course, technical and scientific experts learned to effectively interact with those outside their specialty area.
 I hold a Master of Business Administration degree from Pepperdine University and a Bachelor of Arts in English and drama from California State University, Sonoma.